That Forward Motion

-In the literal sense, simply by taking notice of the mechanics of your body, you can begin to see that everything is in place to propel you linearly in a particular direction.
+In the literal sense, simply take notice of the mechanics of your body, you begin to see that everything is built to propel you in a linear direction (forward).

-I’m not talking about entering a perpetual state of unsettledness – but rather getting clear on what needs and should be done and then doing it.
+This is not about a perpetual state of restlessness – but rather about getting clear on what you need and should be done and then actually doing it.

-Metaphorically, it’s in being (and feeling) productive and in making a difference that gives your life that sense of value.
+Metaphorically, it’s in being (and feeling) productive that gives your life that inherent sense of value.

 So how then do you know what to move towards?